-The British risk analysis firm Maplecroft has released a 2011 scientific report ranking the top 10 countries at “extreme risk” for impacts from climate change.
+The British risk analysis firm Maplecroft has released a 2011 scientific report ranking the top 10 countries most at risk – in fact, at “extreme risk” – for impacts from climate change.
 It’s their Climate Change Vulnerability Index (CCVI) 2011.

 It’s no surprise to learn that all of the highly vulnerable countries are developing nations and approximately two-thirds are located in Africa.
 Overall, a third of humanity – mostly in Africa and South Asia – face the biggest risks from climate change.
 Meanwhile, rich nations in northern Europe will be least exposed.